[sdm_download id=”1844″ fancy=”0″ button_text=”Download pdf”]

 Flexible Solar Cells

 Additionally, MIT researchers have developed a solar cell material that can be printed onto paper and folded multiple times without loss of function.
-While still in its infancy, this technology has the ability to massively reduce the cost of solar cell production while increasing the durability of cells , .
+While still in its infancy, this technology has the ability to massively reduce the cost of solar cell production while increasing the durability of cells 40,41.

 Organic Solar Cells

 Another on-the-horizon photovoltaic technology uses organic or “plastic” solar cells.
 These use organic electronics or organic polymers and molecules that absorb light and create a corresponding charge.
 A small quantity of these materials can absorb a large amount of light making them cheap, flexible and lightweight.
-Currently they are limited by an efficiency of less than 4% .
+Currently they are limited by an efficiency of less than 4% 43.

 A thermo-photovoltaic (TPV) battery consists of a heat source or thermal emitter and a photovoltaic cell which transforms photons into electrical energy.
 Thermophotovoltaic power converters are similar to high TRL thermoelectric converters, with the difference that the latter uses thermocouples and the former uses infrared-tuned photovoltaic cells.

 In a paper given at the Photovoltaic Specialists Conference in 2011, entitled “Soda-can sized thermophotovoltaic battery replacement”, a TPV with a conversion efficiency of 10% was described that would have a specific energy of approximately 1000 Whkg-1.
-This is approximately 6.5 times higher than the specific energy for a Li-ion battery making it a very exciting alternative power source, see Figure 3.15.
+This is approximately 6.5 times higher than the specific energy for a Li-ion battery, making it a very exciting alternative power source (Figure 3.20).
 The authors have not produced a physical prototype 57.

 Alpha- and Beta-voltaics

-Despite these developments, the small spacecraft community has been unable to utilize other, more complex technologies.
+Despite these developments, the small spacecraft community has been unable to use other, more complex technologies.
 This is largely because the small spacecraft market is not yet large enough to encourage the research and development of technologies like miniaturized nuclear energy sources.
 Small spacecraft power subsystems would also benefit from greater availability of flexible, standardized power management and distribution systems so that every mission need not be designed from scratch.
 In short, today’s power systems engineers are eagerly adopting certain innovative Earth-based technology — like lithium polymer batteries — while, at the same time, patiently waiting for important heritage space technology — like fuel cells and RTGs — to be adapted and miniaturized.